Benefits advice

 Attendance Allowance

+This benefit is for people who have a disability that requires someone to help look after them.
 You can apply for Attendance Allowance if you are aged 65 years or over and are considered eligible.
+For more details and to make an application please visit the Attendance Allowance page at GOV.uk

 Carer's Allowance

-A “Carer's Allowance” could be available if you are aged 16 and over, and spend at least 35 hours a week caring for someone.
-Additionally, the person you care for has to be receiving a benefit such as Attendance Allowance (see above) or the “daily living component” of a Personal Independent Payment.
+This benefit is for those aged 16 and over, who spend at least 35 hours a week caring for someone.
+Additionally, the person you care for has to be receiving a benefit.
+For example, Attendance Allowance (see above) or the “daily living component” of a Personal Independent Payment.

 Disability Living Allowance for children (DLA)

-Disability Living Allowance is for disabled children under 16 years of age.
-See more information and apply via the GOV.uk DLA page.
+Disability Living Allowance is for disabled children under 16.
+For more details and to make an application please visit the DLA page at GOV.uk

 Employment and Support Allowance (ESA)